Juanduino/S4_CurvePlanner/README.md

 The S-curve is a smoother motion profile than the trapez, since the acceleration and deceleration are curved.

-All the math for the 4th order planner was taken from this ressource, with the help of ChatGPT.
+All the math for the 4th order planner was inspired by:

 [Kinematically Constrained Jerk–Continuous S-Curve Trajectory Planning in Joint Space for Industrial Robots](https://www.mdpi.com/2079-9292/12/5/1135)